Already have a Username/Password for The CEA Forum?

 - Where required, the article must be specific about teaching strategies delineated, offering course information, details about syllabi, assignments, and methodology, for example

-- Author must include a 75-word note/bio (including such information as teaching position, research interests, and relevant publications)
+- Author must include a 75-word note/bio statement with submission (including such information as teaching position, research interests, and relevant publications)

 - Author must indicate whether they would like an email address or website included